saw303/dox/Installation-Guide.md

 # DOX - Installation Guide
 _A document management system brought you by Silvio Wangler <silvio.wangler@gmail.com>_

+## Indication
+This software is licensed under Apache 2.0 and is provided "as is", without warranty of any kind.

+In order to get an optimal experience I recommend to run DOX on a Linux server such as Ubuntu or some other Linux distribution.
+DOX has not been tested on a Windows environment but since it has been implemented with Java it will most likely run on Windows too.

+## Hardware Requirements

+* At least 640 MB free RAM
+* 200 MB free disk space (and some more disk space for the documents you want to store in DOX)

+## Software Requirements

+* RDBMS such as MySQL 5.6 (or above), MariaDB, Oracle, IBM DB2, Microsoft SQL Server or Postgres
+* Java 7
+* Servlet Engine such as [Tomcat 7] [tomcat7] (or above)
+* [ImageMagick] [imagemagick] or [GraphicsMagick] [graphicsmagick]
+* (Optional) Webserver such as [Nginx] [nginx] as a reverse proxy

 ## Server Installation
-In order to get an optimal experience I recommend to run DOX on a Linux server such as Ubuntu or some other Linux distribution.

 ### Install third party software

-#### Install MySQL 5.5
+#### Install MySQL 5.6
 DOX uses Hibernate 4.x to interact with a relational database.
-I recommend to use MySQL 5.5 (or greater).
+I recommend to use MySQL 5.6 (or greater).

-	sudo apt-get install mysql-server-5.5
+	sudo apt-get install mysql-server-5.6

 #### Install latest stable Nginx
 Install add-apt-repository Python script.